daniel-van-houten/vscode-dotnet-flow-tools/README.md

 3. Add your business domain context in the `Business Context` field.
 This helps generate accurate examples in the docs.

 ### 4. Generate Your First Documentation
-1. Open a C# file in a .NET solution
+1. Open a C# file in a .NET Core or .Net 6.0+ solution
 2. Place your cursor inside any method
 3. Right-click and select `Dotnet Flow Tools > Document This`
 4. Wait for the AI to generate comprehensive documentation